flatland-association/flatland-benchmarks/docs/DEVELOPMENT.md

 > If `lint-staged` fails and **discards** your changes, you can often `git stash pop` them back into existence.
 Run the `lint` npm script manually beforehand or install the VSCode plugins as described above to limit any surprises.

-## Developper notes
+## Developer notes

 ### dev.001 - GET list returns previews instead of full resources

-API endpoints listing resources - such as GET `/bechmarks` - should only return list of preview (URI + selected fields).
+API endpoints listing resources - such as GET `/bechnmarks` - should only return list of preview (URI + selected fields).
 The full resources themselves are then fetched in consecutive requests.
 This enables effective caching on the client side and minimizes transmitted data load.

 2025-01-24, Olivier Stuker